 Environment variables must be created, or "declared", before being used.
 To create an environment variable:

-3. To create a new environment variable, click the icon at the bottom of the overlay.
+- To create a new environment variable, click + at the bottom of the overlay.
 This will create a blank row beneath the currently selected variable (or at the bottom of the list if none is selected), into which you can then type the details of the new variable.

-- Behaviour – The behaviour of the environment variable will be Shared or Copied, depending on how the variable will be used by multiple job branches.
+- Behaviour: The behaviour of the environment variable will be Shared or Copied, depending on how the variable will be used by multiple job branches.
 Shared is selected by default.
-For an explanation of variable behaviour, read Variables.

-- Description – An environment variable can optionally be given a description, which is a free-form text field that can contain any information about the variable that you wish to record.
-Descriptions are not displayed by default; to view descriptions, click to the right of variable.
-To add or edit a description, click in the Description column, edit your text in the Description dialog, and then click OK.
+- Description: An environment variable can optionally be given a description, which is a free-form text field that can contain any information about the variable that you wish to record.
+Descriptions are not displayed by default; to view descriptions, click + to the right of variable.
+To add or edit a description, click the edit button in the Description column, edit your text in the Description dialog, and then click OK.

 To edit an existing environment variable, click in the column whose value you want to change, and then:

 - For Name or Default Environment Values, type the new text, then press the Enter key on your keyboard or click elsewhere in the dialog.

 - For Type or Behaviour, select the required value from the menu.